KnackNarsa/CSP451_week9_demo_124166174_Narsa/CSP451_week9_demo_124166174_Narsa.md

 ## Overview

-This proof of conept demonstrates how text is interpreted with Azure Cognitive Services Text Analytics to determine positive, negative, and neutral feelings to be stored in a database to be presented in Power BI via an Sentiment Analysis Dashboard
+This proof of concept demonstrates how text is interpreted with Azure Cognitive Services Text Analytics to determine positive, negative, and neutral feelings to be stored in a database to be presented in Power BI via a Sentiment Analysis Dashboard

 - **Azure Cognitive Services Text Analytics** - Interprets text by calling the keyphrases and sentiment api
 - **CosmosDB** - Stores keyphrases and sentiment data to be used in Power BI